 The Grand Canal boat tour is the perfect way to end a day of sightseeing in Venice

 The tour lasts an hour, and is accompanied by a knowledgeable local guide who narrates the journey, explaining the stories behind the notable buildings and structures passed along the way.
-Sit back, relax and have your camera ready, as there are some great shots up and down the canal.
+Sit back, relax, and have your camera ready, as there are some great shots up and down the canal.

 6.30pm: dinner in Campo Santa Margherita

 There are several cafés and restaurants dotted around Campo Santa Margherita’s main square.
 These were filled mainly with locals when we visited, which is always a good sign!
-We chose to sit outside at a place called Duchamp on the corner of the square, where we enjoyed some very nice local food, wine and an aperol spritz, all at a very good price.
+We chose to sit outside at a place called Margaret Duchamp on the corner of the square, where we enjoyed some very nice local food, wine, and an aperol spritz, all at a very good price.

 If you fancy a drink afterwards, check out Chet Bar, a trendy little bar just off the north side of the square.